Calling all Young Planners: Have Your Say!

-You told us during Phase 1 the things you love about Vancouver (our natural environment, and parks and public spaces), the things that need improvement (how we move around) and what your most important issues are for the future (housing affordability and homelessness, and impacts of climate change).
+In Phase 1 you told us what you love about Vancouver (our natural environment, and parks and public spaces), the things that need improvement (how we move around) and what your most important issues are for the future (housing affordability and homelessness, and impacts of climate change).
+In Phase 2 over 1,000 of you told us your ideas for the future and how Vancouver can become more equitable, address rising unaffordability, climate change and protect our environment.